 Using genetic engineering tools to overcome the challenges of conventional photosynthesis

-Highly efficient and specific genome editing
+Highly efficient and specific genome engineering

 |A Bird's Eye View of RNAs